Marketing forCriminal Defense Lawyers

 Run SEO marketing campaigns

-Attracting a steady flow of traffic to any criminal defense law firm website is never easy, but it should be one of your primary marketing goals.
+Attracting a steady traffic flow to any criminal defense law firm’s website is never easy, but it should be one of your primary internet marketing goals.

 It’s very competitive to reach number one (or even the first page) of Google’s organic rankings for legal search terms.
-And if you work with a criminal defense lawyer marketing agency, you can get there quickly.
+However, you can get there quickly if you work with an established criminal defense law firm marketing agency.

 To push for the number one spot, follow these SEO best practices: